Admissions at Our Campuses in Philadelphia, PA, Cherry Hill, NJ, and West Atlantic City, NJ

 - Be 18 years of age or older

-- Sign an attestation stating that they have received either a high school diploma or GED (high school equivalency) certificate from an institution recognized by the U.S. Department of Education and provide a copy
+- Provide proof that they have received either a high school diploma or GED (high school equivalency) certificate from an institution recognized by the U.S. Department of Education.

 - Complete an admissions interview with an Admissions Representative